 “If you’re getting Gulf seafood, you’re not getting all those chemicals and contaminants from overseas or other places where seafood is raised,” said Blankenship.
 “If you’re paying for a luxury item like Alabama Gulf Seafood, you should be getting what you’re paying for.”

-We hope you’ll indulge in those luxury items throughout October (and beyond) for National Seafood Month.
+We hope you’ll indulge in those luxury items throughout this summer.
 Check out our Find It page to track down markets and restaurants in your neighborhood serving Alabama Gulf Seafood.